Stuycs-K/finalproject-09-kamrowski-victor-chao-jason/DEVLOG-Victor.md

 Edited utils as necessary (10 mins)
 Finished base and all operations of operation one (30 mins)

-### 2025-05-27: Made bitwise methods for operations two, three, four, made each operation itself
+### 2025-05-27: Made bitwise methods for operations two, three, four, made each operation itself, started putting it all together, debugging

 In class:
 Made bitwise operations for operations two, three, and four (20 mins) Made each individual operation method with each different bitwise methods (20 mins)

+At home:
+Started putting md5 together with all operations (30 mins) Switched from int to long, realized has to be unsigned so switched again to BigInteger (20 mins) Added other constants and small edits (10 mins)

+### 2025-05-28: Continued BigInteger switch, extensive testing

+In class:
+Continued switching from longs to BigInteger (15 mins) Debugging BigInteger through the first 16 loops of operation one (25 mins)